BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 }
 ```

+Now let's take a look at Mike Ryan example:

+Mike used inheritance as implementation approach.
+He also listed the various ways ou implementation in his talk, so definitely watch it!
-Mike Ryan used inheritance.
-In addition to Elirans example here the subscription call is also invisible.
+In addition to Elirans example here the subscription call is also invisible, which is even better!

-This is the cleanest solution I have found so far.
+This is also the cleanest solution I have found so far.

 He used a concept form object oriented programming, inheritance, that looks something like this: